DxsSucuk/KingGenJava/README.md

 that you have to handle yourself.
 But ASync methods will not return anything and will throw an Exception if the success Callback is null.

 ## Note
-The version after 1.2.0 have been inspired by https://github.com/unsmxrt/kinggen-java
+The versions after 1.2.0 have been inspired by [unsmxrt](https://github.com/unsmxrt/kinggen-java)

 ## If you have Issues implementing it.